adammcdonagh/home-assistant-powervault/README.md

 ![installation_badge](https://img.shields.io/badge/dynamic/json?color=41BDF5&logo=home-assistant&label=integration%20usage&suffix=%20installs&cacheSeconds=15600&url=https://analytics.home-assistant.io/custom_integrations.json&query=$.powervault.total)

-This custom component for Home Assistant allows you to monitor the status of your Powervault PV3 battery.
+This custom component for Home Assistant allows you to monitor the status of your Powervault P3, P4 or P5 battery.
 This uses the _paid_ API offered by Powervault.
 To obtain an API key, you first need to contact Powervault directly and pay for access.
 This integration is useless without it.

+Based on the Swagger docs hosted at https://app.swaggerhub.com/apis-docs/Powervault/PowervaultP3/

+This integration has been confirmed as working with P3 & P5 batteries.
+P4 should work just the same based on the API specs.

 ### HACS